xbeat/Glitch-Community/CONTRIBUTING.md

 Thereby putting things back the way they were.
 Now you have time to fix it and try again.

 After you revert, check on if any live changes were made to the site after you deployed and before you reverted.
 (Are the curated items the same on both ~community and ~community-staging?).
 If so, port the curated updates to the reverted page so that the edits are preserved.

+#### Announce Completion

+Good job :-) Pop back over to #community and tell the room that you're all done.

 #### Making Live Edits